Menu

 • Anetumab Ravtansin

-Clinical trials help researchers experiment by legal means with new ways to prevent exposure, diagnose cancer, treat and manage symptoms and side effects of cancer, and develop better treatment.
-Presently, researchers are working on ways to detect damage done by asbestos exposure sooner as well as giving more quality years to patients in late stages of mesothelioma and lung cancer.
+Clinical trials help researchers experiment legally with new ways to prevent exposure, diagnose cancer, treat and manage symptoms and side effects of cancer, and develop better treatment.
+Presently, researchers are working on ways to detect damage done by asbestos exposure sooner and give more quality years to patients in the late stages of mesothelioma and lung cancer.
 There are many clinical trials available for mesothelioma patients.
 Visit ClinicalTrials.gov for a complete list of legal ongoing and completed trials and their locations.
+Clinical trial side effects vary based on the type and combination of medications and therapies, so it’s important to consult your doctor before making any decisions.

 Mesothelioma Support Team